1962 American Football League Championship Game: Overtime

 The first overtime started with a potentially damaging gaffe by Dallas captain Abner Haynes, who won the toss and said, "We'll kick to the clock," inadvertently leaving his team with neither the first possession or favorable wind conditions.
 What Haynes wanted was the wind behind his team, but by saying "We'll kick..." first, he gave the Oilers the choice of having the wind at their backs.
 As it turned out, it didn't matter.
 The first overtime went scoreless, but Bill Hull intercepted a Blanda pass to end it with the Texans at the Oilers' 48.

 In the second overtime, Jack Spikes picked up ten yards on a pass reception and nineteen yards on a rush.
 After the Texans ran a couple of plays to position the ball, rookie Tommy Brooker came in on fourth-and-nine, and kicked a 25-yard field goal after 2:54 of the sixth quarter, or 17:54 of sudden-death overtime, to end the game.

 The Houston Oilers had come within a hair's breadth of winning the first three AFL championships, but the Texans prevailed, 20–17, in their last game before moving north to Missouri to become the Kansas City Chiefs.
 They would win the AFL title again in 1966 and 1969, gaining berths in the first and fourth Super Bowls.

+As of 2026, this game remains the longest championship game in either AFL or NFL history, with neither of the two Super Bowls that went into overtime (LI and LVIII) requiring a sixth quarter.
+(Coincidentally, the longest Super Bowl and second-longest championship game in pro football history, Super Bowl LVIII, was won by the modern-day Chiefs with just 3 seconds left in the first overtime.)